eddysims/kindred-pet-swapping/README.md

-# 🐾 Kindred Take-Home Project: Pet Swapping Mini-App
+# Kindred Take-Home Project: Pet Swapping Mini-App

 Welcome!
 Thank you for taking the time to complete our take-home challenge.
 This is meant to simulate a real (but lighthearted) Kindred product experience, with a twist: instead of homes, you'll be helping people find pet-sitting buddies!

-## ✨ Project Brief
+## Project Brief

 You'll build a minimal cross-platform experience for browsing and "booking" pets available for swapping/sitting.
-The goal is to showcase your frontend skills in both React Native and Next.js, your technical and product thinking, and your ability to communicate clearly.
+The goal is to showcase your frontend skills in one of or both React Native and Next.js, your technical and product thinking, and your ability to communicate clearly.

 ---

-## 🕐 Time Expectations
+## Time Expectations

-- **This should take you no more than 4 hours.**
+- **You should not spend more than 1-2 hours on this project.**
 - Please don't over-engineer or polish beyond that.
 - If you run over, just note what you'd do with more time in your submission.

 ---

-## 🚩 Requirements
+## Requirements

 ### **Functional**